Communities Can Create CRV Redemption that Works for Them

 Local jurisdictions can apply now to turn their recycling deserts into hubs for convenient bottle and can redemption with California’s Beverage Container Recycling Pilot Project Program.
 Not bound by the old rules of recycling, pilot projects allow more flexible operating requirements and customized redemption programs designed to meet a region’s unique needs.

-Now Available: 5 New Pilot Projects and $10 Million in Funding
+5 New Pilot Projects and $10 Million in Funding

 Encouraged by previously approved local pilots featuring at-home pickup service, bag-drop redemption and mobile recycling, Governor Gavin Newsom and the Legislature expanded the state’s Beverage Container Recycling Pilot Program under the fiscal year 2021-2022 budget.
 The expansion:

 - Extended the current Pilot Program end date to June 30, 2026.

 - Allocated an additional $10 million to support local pilots.